bdvsoftware/myTelemetry/README.md

 ### Run the F1 23 videogame by EA Sports

 ## Work Flow
-- 1. The app will request a stint name.
+1. The app will prompt the user to enter a stint name.
-- 2. All kafka messages would contain this stint name and would be sended to the topic:
+2. All Kafka messages will include this stint name and be sent to the topic:
    ```sh
    mytelemetry.udp.packet.created
    ```